Autumn leaves in the Victorian High Country.

 • Melbourne

-If there’s anywhere you can escape the madness of the city CBD without actually leaving it, the Royal Botanic Gardens is the place.
+If there’s anywhere you can escape the madness of the CBD without actually leaving it, the Royal Botanic Gardens is the place.
 And in autumn it transforms into a sepia-hued paradise, with crunchy rust-coloured leaves blanketing the manicured lawns and gravel walking paths.
 We suggest rugging up, grabbing a coffee and going for a crisp walk to properly soak up the seasonal glory – which includes 8,500 different plant species, zen lakes and large green spaces.

 • Attractions

 Researchers have dated these jaw-dropping caves back to the Devonian period, which was about 300-400 million years ago.
 The caves were formed by underground rivers cutting through layers and layers of limestone rock.
 The formations inside the caves were created by rainwater seeping through cracks in the roof depositing calcite and crystallising in the form of stalactites and stalagmites.
 The valley surrounding the caves is full of huge European trees, which make for a stunning show in autumn.
+Bring a picnic and soak up the golden sights.

 • Things to do